 The 9 Best Lensatic Compasses

 This wiki has been updated 40 times since it was first published in October of 2015.
 Perfect for maintaining your bearings and preventing you from getting lost on wilderness hikes, camping trips or even military missions, these rugged and long-lasting lensatic compasses will steer you right every time while you're away from civilization.
 Boasting durable housings, reading lenses and sighting wires, and coming in at a range of prices, there's one for every type of adventure.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes